erodrigufer/MCP3008/README.md

 # TO DO

 - [x] Implement differential input function
+- [ ] replace digitalWrite with a faster custom command
+- [ ] replace digitalRead with a faster custom command
 - [ ] Comment code from Uros / Clean code practices
 - [ ] Write a guide on to how to properly use MCP3008 with Arduino